-&lt;sup>152 730 ILCS 5/5-3-2(a)(3).
+157 730 ILCS 5/5-3-2(a)(3).

-&lt;sup>153 725 ILCS 5/114-13(b).
+158 725 ILCS 5/114-13(b).

-&lt;sup>154 705 ILCS 105/16(6).
+159 705 ILCS 105/16(6).

-&lt;sup>155 ILL.
+160 ILL.
 SUP.
 CT.
 R. 415(c), (d).

-&lt;sup>156 Bush v.
+161 Bush v.
 Catholic Dioceses of Peoria, 351 Ill.App.3d 588 (3d Dist.
-2004).

-- (a) Victimization information concerning their client and other individuals; and - (b) Statements regarding the crime or its circumstances made to victim counselors.
-Commentary

-Illinois Supreme Court Rule 412(a)(i) requires the State to disclose to defense counsel the names and last known addresses of persons whom it intends to call as witnesses, together with their relevant written or recorded statements, memoranda containing substantially verbatim reports of their oral statements, and a list of memoranda reporting or summarizing their oral statements.
+2004). the details of the crime, and the victim's resulting condition with police officials from other jurisdictions. - (2) Defense counsel may access victim information in certain circumstances After a court hearing determines that sharing requested information will serve the interests of justice, defense counsel may have access to: - (a) Victimization information concerning their client and other individuals; 162 and - (b) Statements regarding the crime or its circumstances made to victim counselors.
+163 Commentary Illinois Supreme Court Rule 412(a)(i) requires the State to disclose to defense counsel the names and last known addresses of persons whom it intends to call as witnesses, together with their relevant written or recorded statements, memoranda containing substantially verbatim reports of their oral statements, and a list of memoranda reporting or summarizing their oral statements.
 This is relevant because the State's witnesses frequently include the victim of the crime.

-Some states do not grant the defendant access to the victim's contact information; instead, these states only provide the victim's contact information to defense counsel.

 If a party alleges that statements made during victim counseling are necessary to the determination of any issue before the court, the court, after an in camera hearing about the relevance of the statements, can order the statements to be disclosed.

-Victims are not voluntary participants in the justice process.
+Issues identified Victims are not voluntary participants in the justice process.
 Nevertheless, they can be required to disclose a substantial amount of sensitive information to the government solely because they were victimized.
-If the justice system's treatment of this information threatens victims' privacy, they may regard not reporting a crime as the only alternative to these data collection practices.

-(1) Whether privacy issues are implicated in the sharing of non-identifying incident information across jurisdictions.
+164 If the justice system's treatment of this information threatens victims' privacy, they may regard not reporting a crime as the only alternative to these data collection practices.
+165 (1) Whether privacy issues are implicated in the sharing of non-identifying incident information across jurisdictions.
 BACKGROUND: Incident information is routinely used to compile crime statistics and perform analyses that aid in preventing crime, apprehending offenders, managing justice resources, training officers, and conducting research.
-The goals of crime analysis are to utilize incident information to identify crime patterns and series, forecast future occurrences of crime, apprehend offenders, and recover stolen property.
-A review of existing police crime analysis operations reveals that burglary, robbery, auto theft, larceny, fraud, sex crimes, aggravated assaults, and murder are the crimes most likely to be solved through traditional crime analysis techniques.
-The categories of data that are considered most useful for crime analysis include:
+The goals of crime analysis are to utilize incident information to identify crime patterns and series, 166 forecast future occurrences of crime, apprehend offenders, and recover stolen property.
+A review of existing police crime analysis operations reveals that burglary, robbery, auto theft, larceny, fraud, sex crimes, aggravated assaults, and murder are the crimes most likely to 164 A bill that would have allowed persons submitting information of a crime to remain anonymous failed to pass the Illinois General Assembly.
+See H.B.
+1018, S. Amend.
+1, 93d Gen. Assembly (Ill.
+2004).
+167 Steven Gottlieb, et al., Crime Analysis: From First Report to Final Arrest 14-16 (1994).
+162 ILL.

-&lt;sup>157 ILL.
 SUP.
 CT.
 R. 412(a)(i).

-&lt;sup>158 735 ILCS 5/8-802.2.
+163 735 ILCS 5/8-802.2.